Introduction

 2. Improve Your Site’s Speed

 “Your first impression is your last impression” explains how users decide about any website in the first few seconds.
-No one wants to watch a blank page, loading scripts, and downloading content.
+No one wants to watch a blank page, load scripts, and download content.

 Optimize every landing page of your website with Google Page Speed to get more sales, page views, and customer satisfaction.